amphitheatre-app/docs/content/_index.md

 +++
 title = "Introduction"
+description = "Welcome to the Amphitheatre documentation site!"
 +++

 ## What is Amphitheatre?

 Amphitheatre is an open source developer platform that facilitates continuous development of applications and microservices.
 You can iterate your application source code locally, then deploy to a local or remote Kubernetes cluster, just